|

 protection devices are installed), and then up to

-- Electrical service box
+the equipment.
+Electrical service box

 connections generally make poor grounds for the